 The tenant shall be responsible for proper care, including but not limited to flea control, yearly inoculations (certifications of which must be presented to PPM), and compliance with all applicable state and federal statutes, city ordinances, and all authority rules and regulations.

-The tenant shall keep the apartment and surrounding areas free of pet odors, insect infestation, waste and litter and maintain the apartment in sanitary condition at all times.
+The tenant shall keep the apartment and surrounding areas free of pet odors, insect infestation, waste and litter and maintain the apartment in a sanitary condition at all times.

 The tenant shall keep his/her pet inside the apartment at all times except for transportation on and off PPM property and daily walks.
 When outside the apartment, dogs must be controlled on a leash.
 Other pets shall be in suitable portable cages when outside the apartment.
 No animal shall be tied or chained outside the apartment.
-Identifying tags shall be required in addition to license, rabies vaccination and any other tag required by law.
+Identifying tags shall be required in addition to a license, rabies vaccination and any other tag required by law.

 No pet is to remain unattended without proper care.
 The tenant shall designate one or more persons as an emergency contact that can tend to the pet if the tenant is unable to do so.
 In instances where a pet appears to have been abandoned for more than 24 hours, and an emergency contact cannot be located, PPM shall report the matter to the Connecticut Society for the Prevention of Cruelty to Animals or other applicable authority for its removal.
-If necessary, PPM will enter the apartment, as in an emergency, to rescue the animal.
+If necessary, PPM may enter the apartment, as in an emergency, to rescue the animal.

-A copy of these rules shall be given to every resident who registers a pet and additional copies will be available at the PPM office.
+A copy of these rules shall be given to every resident who registers a pet, and additional copies will be available at the PPM office.